 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Picnics are a great chance to bring family and friends together.
-However, the excitement of one can cause distraction from making sure that food being served is safe.
-It is very critical to keep food safety in mind while packing, storing, and preparing all of the delicious summer foods for a picnic.
-This ensures that family and friends do not become sick from foodborne illnesses.
-Those with lower immune systems such as young children, older adults, pregnant women, and immunocompromised individuals are at greatest risk of suffering serious health issues related to food borne illnesses.
+However, the excitement of a picnic can distract us from ensuring that the food being served is safe to eat.
+Make sure your picnic has a happy ending by keeping food safety in mind while packing, storing, and preparing the delicious summer foods for a picnic.
+Picnickers with lower immune systems such as young children, older adults, pregnant women, and immunocompromised individuals are at greatest risk.

 |Steaks and roasts||145°F|